-The vast majority of Americans agree with John Locke and the Declaration of Independence that governments derive their "just powers" from the "consent of the governed".
+The vast majority of Missourians (and Americans) agree with the "self-evident" truth, expressed in the Declaration of Independence, that governments derive their "just powers" from the "consent of the governed".
 The best way to obtain that consent in a representative democracy is to allow every citizen who is governed by the laws passed by a "Representative Assembly" to submit a proxy designating one member of each such assembly as their representative and then give legislators weighted votes based on the number of voters they represent.
 (A proxy is “the authority to represent someone else, especially in voting.”)

 The simplest way to determine the value of each legislator's weighted vote is to divide the number of proxies held by each legislator by the number of proxies held by the member of each legislative body with the fewest proxies.
 This would give the member with the lowest number of proxies a weighted vote with a value of 1.00 and other members weighted votes with a value greater than 1.00.

 If most citizens take advantage of the opportunity to be represented by legislators who "think, feel, reason, and act" like they do (and therefore vote like they would), giving legislators weighted votes based on the number of proxies they hold will ensure that "equal interests among the People" will have "equal interests" in each "Representative Body" and that a legislative body will be "an exact Portrait, in Miniature, of the People at large".

 Missouri is one of eighteen states that gives its citizens the power to propose and pass amendments to the state Constitution without the involvement or approval of the state legislature or the governor through the initiative process - a powerful form of direct democracy that involves gathering signatures on petitions to place a proposal on the ballot.